-Firth Industries is a division of Fletcher Concrete and Infrastructure Ltd and is hereafter referred to as Firth Industries.
-They operate a concrete batching plant located on Glover Road, Hawera in the Tangahoe catchment.
-The site operation involves mixing of cement, aggregate, water and additives in concrete mixing trucks for delivery to end users, and recently it has been used only as a satellite plant.
+Firth Industries operate a concrete batching plant located on Glover Road, Hawera in the Tangahoe catchment.
+The site operation involves mixing of cement, aggregate, water and additives in concrete mixing trucks for delivery to end users.
+Recently it has been used only as a satellite plant.
 The site is also used for the storage of aggregate, sand and builders mix for retail sale.